 I’ve heard people say avoid prints, and in my very experienced eyes, that’s silly.
 People look GREAT in prints!
 If you have a print you love, flaunt it.
 Mixing patterns is awesome, too!
 Don’t worry too much about trying to match.
 The days of the Sears catalog are long gone, my friends (I hope).
-Families and couple look most natural and like themselves when NOT elaborately matching.
+Families and couples look most natural and like themselves when NOT elaborately matching.
 While looking loosely coordinated is great, unless there is a specific color clash, I encourage you to let each member of your group wear something that makes them happy.
-Lead kids toward something that YOU will be happy to hang on your wall, of course, but don’t require a blue pants and white shirt dress code.
+Lead kids toward something that YOU will be happy to hang on your wall, of course, but don’t require a blue jeans and white shirt dress code.
 Neutrals are always a great bet, too, but as seen above, even when choosing simple or plain items, it looks great when you’re not overly matchy-matchy.

 03. Black and white aren’t miraculous

-I photograph brides in white and grooms in black ALL the time, so please take this with a grain of salt: black is not as flattering as you think it is.
+I photograph couples in white or in black ALL the time, so please take this with a grain of salt: black is not the magical perfect solution everyone seems to swoon over.
 I’m not saying it’s unflattering, but where you have been led to believe it’s slimming, it’s actually just so dark people can’t really see light and shade, and your shape essentially disappears.
-As a result, I have found that black and white both read flatly: without dimension.
+Black and white both read somewhat flatly: without dimension.
 So I tend to recommend that if black or white are your faves, choose clothing with texture or details that give them dimension (in the photos above, all outfits use texture, pattern, or layers to create interest so that it’s not a flat block of bright white or dark black).
 Don’t get me wrong, black is great and you are definitely welcome to wear whatever makes you feel faboo!
-Choose pieces that you feel flatter your figure, of course.
-But how about choosing colors that are personality-flattering?
-Wear the things that define your style!
+Choose pieces that you feel flatter you, of course.
+But do focus on choosing colors that are personality-flattering—wear the things that define your style!

 04. Watch out for your underthings